andyhomecode/image_renamer/README.md

 # 🖼️ Image Renamer with EXIF
-# Andy Maxwell
+Andy Maxwell
-# 0.1 4/4/2025
+0.1 4/4/2025

+---

 This is a Python tool for renaming and deleting large batches of photos in a folder.

 The goal was to make something that would be fast to use just with the keyboard.

-Image files are examined to get the
+Image files are loaded and examined to get the

 - EXIF photo date
 - GPS coordinates (converted to city name)

-Then the user can edits them and enters:
+Then the user can edit them and enters:
 - an optional prefix to group photos (e.g. "Beach Day), and
 - a typed description of the one photo (e.g. "Andy playing in the surf")